Multiple Series Representations of $N$-fold Mellin-Barnes Integrals

 For a given type of singularities associated with one of the relevant $N$-combinations, the derivation of the vector(s) of $N$ groups of singular factors, as well as their corresponding residues, proceeds as follows.

 As in the nonresonant case one begins by bringing the singularity to the origin and by applying the generalized reflection formula on each of the singular gamma functions.
 Suitable combinations of their singular factors will form each of the $N$ groups $f_i({\bf z})$ $(i=1, \cdots,N)$.
-Let us now explain the rules that one has to follow in order to obtain these combinations and their order in the vector(s).

-If the $i^{th}$ gamma function $\Gamma^{a_i}(s_i ({\bf z}))$ in the numerator of the MB integrand in Eq.(\ref{N_MB}) is singular at the considered type of poles, its singular factor will have the form $({\bf e}_{i}\cdot{\bf z})^{a_{i}}$.
-We then list the singular factors of all the gamma functions of the numerator of the MB integrand that are singular at the poles under consideration, in a set $G$.
-The singular factors of the gamma functions associated with the $N$-combination under study obviously belong to $G$.
-But in general $G$ also contains the singular factors of other gamma functions.
+If the $i^{th}$ gamma function $\Gamma^{a_i}(s_i ({\bf z})+g_i)$ in the numerator of the MB integrand of Eq.(1) of the main manuscript is singular at the considered type of poles, its singular factor will have the form $s_i ({\bf z})=({\bf e}_{i}\cdot{\bf z})^{a_{i}}$.
+We then list the singular factors of all the gamma functions in the numerator of the MB integrand that are singular at the poles under consideration, in a set $G$.
 In fact, each $N$-combination of gamma functions that belongs to $S''$ will contribute to the calculation of the residues associated with the type of singularities under consideration if its singular factors form a subset of $G$ (in the case where several $N$-combinations contribute, double counting has to be avoided by considering a given type of singularities only once).